 Energy-efficient ‘add-ons’’ such as improved insulation is making homes more airtight, increasing indoor air pollution.
 Furthermore, renovating homes to make them more efficient along with the teardown and replacement of single-family homes are adding to the increase in carbon pollution.

 The teardown cycle is preventing many single-family homes from surviving long enough to pay back the initial impacts caused by embodied emissions from construction materials.

 And while many energy-efficient homes can reduce stress on the grid, they can also exacerbate their impact.
 Depending on the combination of thermal efficiency and appliances used, energy-efficient homes can impact electricity network reliability and lead to peak electricity demand.

 Achieving a carbon zero status requires careful planning and design.
 Decisions that you make about your home today will continue to have consequences throughout its entire life cycle.
-Therefore, it’s more cost-effective to design and build these homes to be energy efficient now rather than seeking to address them via retrofits or green renovations, later.
+Therefore, it’s more cost-effective to design and build these homes to be energy efficient now with the zero-waste movement rather than seeking to address them via retrofits or green renovations, later.

 Building an energy-efficient house from the outset of the project using renewable materials and cleaner modes of transport and construction is the most effective way to reduce carbon pollution.

 It’s important for homeowners to understand that their efforts to improve the energy efficiency of their homes is not a waste.
 Any steps that are taken to reduce emissions and environmental impact is a step in the right direction and can help to save a lot in energy bills.